how-to-read-statement-cashflow

 What Does a Positive Cash Flow from Operations Mean?

 Except in certain circumstances*, it is important that a company shows positive cash flow from its operations.
-A positive cash flow from operations means that the business has enough cash to manage its day-to-day operations.
-For example, this means the business has enough cash to pay its interest payments, taxes, and payables to suppliers without taking on extra debt, selling assets, or issuing shares.
+A positive cash flow from operations means the business has sufficient cash to cover its day-to-day expenses.
+For example, this means the business has enough money to pay its interest payments, taxes, and payables to suppliers without taking on extra debt, selling assets, or issuing shares.

 Free Cash

-Free cash is the money left over from operations after the company has paid its tax and interest.
+Free cash is the money left over from operations after the company has paid its taxes and interest.
 Examining how the company spends its free cash is important.

 Uses of Free Cash

 If a company has sufficient free cash, dividends can be paid.
-This is much better than using longer sources of finance to pay dividends to shareholders.
+This is much better than relying on longer-term sources of finance to pay dividends to shareholders.

 -Investments in noncurrent assets can be paid using free cash.
-Investing in them will generate returns for the company afterward.
+Investing in them will generate returns for the company in the future.

 -Loans can be paid back to reduce the interest payments in the future.